 The State did not begin reporting government-wide statements until the implementation of GASB Statement 34 in fiscal year 2002.

 See table 11 for personal income and population data.

-Debt as a Percentage of Personal Income percentage is based on prior year Personal Income.
+Debt as a Percentage of Personal Income.

 Amount of Debt per Capita is based on prior year Population.